-The Renewable Energy Directive 2009/28/EC on the promotion and the use of energy from renewable sources and amending and subsequently repealing Directives 2001/77/EC and 2003/30/EC ("Renewable Energy Directive") was adopted and adapted by the Ministerial Council for the Energy Community five years ago1.
+The Renewable Energy Directive 2009/28/EC ("Renewable Energy Directive") was adopted and adapted by the Ministerial Council for the Energy Community five years ago1.

 The Contracting Parties of the Energy Community committed to binding renewable energy targets to 2020 and to implement the Renewable Energy Directive by 1 January 2014, thus converging with the European climate and energy objectives.